 What is EMDR?
 How does it work?
 Is it safe?
 What’s a session like?
 These are the four questions I hear most often about EMDR.
-Let’s take a look at what EMDR is first.
+I use two forms of EMDR but let’s take a look at what EMDR is first.

-EMDR or Eye Movement Desensitization Routine, developed in the last 1980’s, is a widely-used and effective method to resolve trauma.
-It’s based on bilateral stimulation – holding a negative or painful memory while simultaneously experiencing a second stimulus.
-The second or bilateral stimulus involves visual, auditory, or tactile stimulation – watching finger or hand movements move left and right, watching a light bar move left and right, listening to alternating tones, holding small vibrators in the hands, tapping alternate parts of the body (typically the thighs or knees).
+The original form of EMDR or Eye Movement Desensitization Routine was developed in the late 1980’s.
+It’s a widely used and effective method to resolve trauma.
+Its based on bilateral stimulation – holding a negative or painful memory while simultaneously experiencing a second stimulus.
+The second or bilateral stimulus involves visual, auditory, or tactile stimulation – watching finger or hand movements or lights move left and right, listening to alternating tones, tapping our knees, thighs or arms, or holding small vibrators in our hands.

 Honestly, no one really knows how EMDR works, but extensive research in 19 controlled studies points to the fact that EMDR works well and can be a very fast and effective way to treat PTSD, trauma, and other problems I’ve mentioned above.
-And, while it can be stressful, EMDR is generally safe if done by a qualified therapist.
+And, while it can be stressful, EMDR is generally very safe.

 I use an analogy with my hands to describe how EMDR works.
 One hand represents negative or painful memories.
 The second hand represents the emotional and physical response I have to those memories.
 Before EMDR those memories and emotional/physical responses are tightly bound like two clasped hands.
-When (not if) an unpleasant memory comes up I immediately react to that memory, emotionally and physically.
+When (not if) an unpleasant memory comes up I immediately react to that memory, emotionally and physically, just as I did in the past.
 After EMDR, my hands are relaxed.
 Memories remain but without the emotional and physical response.
-EMDR relaxes or loosens the bond between memories and responses and helps reintegrate memories so they are in the past, where they belong, and not the present.
+EMDR relaxes or loosens the bound between memories and responses and helps reintegrate memories so they are in the past, where they belong, and not the present.

 An EMDR session lasts between 60 and 90 minutes.
-After my client and I work together to help him or her better regulate their emotions and we’re both comfortable with other aspects of safety, we can get into an actual session.
-My client and I will have already chosen one bilateral stimulation mode by this point.
+After you and I work together to help you better regulate your emotions and we’re both comfortable with other aspects of safety, we can get into an actual session.
+You and I will have already chosen one bilateral stimulation mode by this point.